Give worry a time out

 …that’s totally okay!
 You can just cut a stone shape out of a piece of paper, or use your imagination to picture a stone in your mind.

-The great thing about imaginary stones is that you can do imaginary things with them, like throw them off the top of the tallest mountain, or hand your stone to Taylor Swift to hold for a while.
+The great thing about imaginary stones is that you can do imaginary things with them like throw them off the top of the tallest mountain, or hand your stone to Taylor Swift to hold for a while.
 Maybe she’ll even take it up on stage with her!

 • STEP 4 OF 15

-OK, do you have your stone, paper or imagination all ready to go?
+OK, do you have your stone, paper, or imagination all ready to go?

-Great.
-Using a paint pen or permanent marker, write or draw something you are worried about, thinking about or feeling right now.
+Great!
+Using a paint pen or permanent marker, write or draw something you are worried about, thinking about, or feeling right now.

-It can be helpful to check in with your head, heart and body.
+It can be helpful to check in with your head, heart, and body.
 What’s going on in there?
 Maybe you’re worried about a test.
 Maybe your stomach is hurting.
 Maybe your heart is hurting a little because of an argument you had with a friend.
 Or maybe you’re feeling pretty good right now.

-It might take awhile to figure out what you’re feeling, and maybe after thinking and thinking you still aren’t sure — that’s OK, we all have days like that!
+It might take a while to figure out what you’re feeling, and maybe, after thinking and thinking, you still aren’t sure—that’s OK, we all have days like that!
 Just come up with a word or picture to capture that feeling of not knowing.

 • STEP 5 OF 15

-If you’re doing this project in a group or with family or friends, take turns sharing.
-You can always pass if you don’t want to share — that is 100% OK — but it can also be helpful to talk about how you’re feeling.
+If you’re doing this project in a group, or with family or friends, take turns sharing.
+You can always pass if you don’t want to share—that is 100% OK—but it can also be helpful to talk about how you’re feeling.

-Also, when you share, there’s a very good chance someone will say, “That’s how I feel too!”
+Also, when you share, there’s a very good chance someone will say, “That’s how I feel, too!”

 • STEP 6 OF 15